-Ordinarily, the council meets nine times a year, to discuss an agenda which can include a variety of items from planning applications, to local events, issues with footpaths or playing fields for example.
+Ordinarily, the council meets 11 times a year, to discuss an agenda which can include a variety of items from planning applications, to local events, issues with footpaths or playing fields for example.

 The parish council also hosts an annual parish meeting which all parishioners are invited to.
 This is usually (but not always) held in tandem with the May parish council meeting.

 Meetings are notified on at least one of the four parish notice boards located at Beaumont Green, Beaumont Centre at Peggs Green, The Moorlands (opposite Forrester Close), Viscount Beaumont School, and of course on this website.
 The location of the meeting may vary but it will be notified on the agenda for that meeting.

 The council is obliged to give three days’ clear notice of a meeting, not including Sundays and bank holidays.
 This website also shows future meeting dates, the agenda for the next meeting and also previous meetings’ minutes.
 Financial and regulatory documents will also be placed on the website.